If there’s one thing I’ve learned from my dad’s recent heart issues, it’s this:

 4. Homocysteine: A common amino acid, homocysteine can help your doctor get a better sense for your risk factors for various chronic conditions, particularly cardiovascular diseases.
 It also plays a role in determining kidney health and, as described above, B12 deficiency.

 5. Omega-3 Index: For vegans (and for vegetarians who don’t eat fish), Omega-3 fatty acids DHA and EPA can be very difficult to absorb in adequate amounts.
-This is why DHA/EPA, along with B12 and Vitamin D, are considered the “Big Three” for vegans to consider supplementing.
-(Click here to learn more.)
+This is why DHA/EPA, along with B12 and Vitamin D, are considered the “Big Three” for supplements for vegans to consider.

 7. Vitamin K2: K2 is essential for proper calcium management, helping to move calcium away from soft tissues, like heart and brain, and towards hard tissues, like bone and teeth.
 And unless you’re eating a Japanese dish called natto, you’re natto getting enough K2.
 (Note – Most tests will look at a functional marker for K2, since very little K2 is actually stored in the body and measurable directly.)

-8. Iron (a.k.a Ferritin), total and TIBC: There’s much more to the story about heme and non-heme iron, and whether vegans and vegetarians are able to absorb iron as easily from plants.
+8. Iron (a.k.a Ferritin), total and TIBC: There’s much more to the story about heme and non-heme iron, and whether vegans can get iron as easily from plants.
 If you’re concerned, ask your doc to measure your blood levels.

 9. Folate: An essential nutrient, folate (or B9), plays a key role in the conversion of homocysteine into methionine, utilizing B12 in the process.
 Goods news is that, according to the findings of the famous EPIC-Oxford study, vegans were found to have the highest levels of circulating folate when compared to omnivores and vegetarians.
 I still prefer to double check my folate levels because it helps to tell a more complete story of how my body is using B12.